shaunpersad/api-foundation/readme.md

 As a high-level introduction to how OAuth 2.0 is used in ApiFoundation, essentially there is a "Token" endpoint where, given particular parameters (such as a user's username and password), returns an Access Token which (usually) maps directly to a user and can then be used to authenticate future API requests.

 Those particular parameters are determined by which Grant Type you choose to use in your API.
-There are several grant types to choose from:
+There are several Grant Types to choose from:

 * **Authorization Code**: this is the standard OAuth 2.0 implementation.
 If you've ever used Facebook's Graph API OAuth 2.0 implementation, this is essentially that flow, where a user is directed to a login screen where they can log in to your system somehow and then authorize an app.
 Doing so returns an Authorization Code (which, remember, is not the same as an Access Token!).
-This authorization code can then be sent to your API's Token endpoint to receive an Access Token.
+This Authorization Code can then be sent to your API's Token endpoint to receive an Access Token.

 * **Password (User Credentials)**: simpler implementation, where the user's username and password are sent to the Token endpoint directly to receive an Access Token.
 This is the most convenient way to authenticate a user.